harika16-mangu/AI-Mobile-Marketing-Lead-Quality-Analysis/README.md

 Opportunity Identification: Based on the findings from the segment analysis, I identified specific ad creative segments that demonstrated above-average lead quality.
 This information was then used to propose a strategy for increasing the overall lead quality by 20%, as requested in the case.

-# Key Findings & Recommendations
+## Key Findings & Recommendations
 The analysis led to several key findings and actionable recommendations for the Aarki team:

-Time-Based Trends: [Insert specific findings here, e.g., "Lead quality showed a slight downward trend over the period, but it was not found to be statistically significant."]

-Primary Quality Drivers: [Insert specific findings here, e.g., "The most significant driver of lead quality was the ad creative's color palette.
-Ads with a 'blue' background consistently outperformed those with 'yellow' backgrounds."]

-Strategic Path to Improvement: [Insert specific findings here, e.g., "By reallocating traffic away from underperforming ad creatives (e.g., specific ad sizes or design variations) and focusing efforts on the top-performing segments (e.g., 'blue' and 'yellowarrow' ads), we project that the overall lead quality rate could be improved by up to 25%, exceeding the advertiser's 20% requirement and justifying the CPL increase."]
+Time-Based Trends: "Analysis revealed that lead quality has shown a slight upward trend over the observed period, with noticeable peaks in even-numbered months (April, June, August), suggesting cyclical performance patterns, with a close rate of ~11%"

+Primary Quality Drivers:
+1. "Partners like Advertise.com and AdKnowledge deliver superior conversion rates (30–35% and 12%+ respectively), highlighting opportunities for reallocation"
+2. "Users with declared debts in the $70K–90K range are the most likely to convert, making them prime candidates for audience targeting and tailored messaging."​

+Strategic Path to Improvement:
+1. If we increase the share of leads from high-performing widgets (currently 18% of volume, converting at ~12–15%),​ And scale up lead flow from top partners such as
+2. Advertise.com (30–35% quality rate) and AdKnowledge (12%+),​While reducing volume from low-performing creatives and campaigns (under 5% close rate), increases the quality leads ​And concentrating on debt ranges between $70K–90K and high-performing states (OK, HI, CT, MT, AK)​

 Repository Contents
-notebooks/: Contains the Jupyter Notebooks used for the data analysis.
+notebooks/Lead Qulaity Analysis: Contains the Jupyter Notebooks used for the data analysis.

-presentation/: Includes the slides and notes from the presentation.
+presentation/lead_quality_analysis: Includes the slides and notes from the presentation.

 README.md: This file, outlining the project.